lukiwieser/mixed-naive-bayes/README.md

 Random Forest has the highest fitting time, but makes up for it with a quite fast score time.

 For more details look at the jupyter notebook `naive_bayes_comparison.ipynb`.

+## Lessons Learned

+- our implementation is very effective, but slowish.
+- take numerical stability into account e.g.:
+  - log-likelihoods (when multiplying lots of small probabilities together)
+  - variance-smoothing (so that variance values do not get to small)
+- efficiently working with pandas/numpy is important
+  - can turn hours into seconds!
+  - e.g. by using bulk operations instead of lots of loops
+- input validation can avoid foolish mistakes
+- it is easy to make mistakes, the algorithm can run but still output wrong calculations

 ## File Overview